 The scenery continues to get better from this point.
 There are some large rock overhangs of the river which make for some good pictures as well.
 You may see the occasion horse since there are some horse riding trails here also.

 The last stop of the route is near mile marker 21-22.
 It is only 1 mile from the finish but its tons of fun.
 There is a rock planted mid-river.
 You can go right or left but once you get below the rock the waters swirl back towards the rock.
 It creates a great place to jump off the rock safely into deeper waters.
 But the current pulls you right back into the back side of the rock where it is shallow and calm.
 You can then repeat the leap off the rock until your heart is content.
-I love it……and no pictures because you must come see it for yourself!
+I love it.
 Oh and this also provides for another spot for primitive camping if you choose.

 I always tell everyone to get their fill of fun because after this rock there is only maybe 1 mile remaining in the kayak tour.
 Its still very scenic and dense with trees.
 Here is the only place that you will see a home along the entire route.
 The ending boat ramp is around mile marker 23.
 It is good parking lot and they even have some changing rooms to get out of your wet clothes.
 Parking is $3 per person but well worth it because its safe and clean.

 So that is why I love the Etowah River and especially this section of the river.
 I hope to see some new faces out on this trip.
 If at any time you would like to enjoy this route….please let me know.
-(678 920 3944) or email (Scott@KayakGuyAtlanta.com) Just mention the Etowah River.
+(678 920 3944) or email (Scott@KayakGuyAtlanta.com) Just mention the Etowah River at Dawson Forest.
 I love introducing new people to this river.
 You won’t be disappointed!